Address:

 M. S. Khara, PE is the City Engineer (Deputy Director) overseeing the 'Engineering & Technical Services' Unit in the Department of Public Works.
 He is responsible for overseeing the management of the 'Transportation Engineering Division' 'Capital Projects Management Division' 'Right-of-way Management Division' 'Bridge and Structures Management Division' and 'GIS and Asset Management'.
 He is responsible for delivering a safe, efficient and effective multi-modal transportation system and implementing the Vision Zero initiative in the City of Richmond.
 Under his leadership, the Unit is managing and administering design and construction of roadways, bridges, streetscapes, signals and other special development projects funded through private, city, state and federal funds to assure on-time and within budget project delivery.
 Since 1985 Khara has garnered experience working with state, county and city governments.
 He has been working for the City since 1996.
 He received a Bachelor of Science in Civil Engineering from Punjab University, Chandigarh, India and is a licensed Professional Engineer in the State of Virginia.

-Lynne Lancaster is the Deputy Director of Parking & Mobility and is responsible for management of the Divisions of Parking, Public Transportation & Shared Mobility.
+Lynne Lancaster is the Deputy Director of the Parking Division.
 She holds a Bachelor of Science and a Master’s Degree in Landscape Architecture.
 Since coming to Richmond in 1995, she was employed by the City of Richmond as an economic development professional for 12 years with nearly three decades of experience in economic development.
 Before returning to the City in 2010, she was the Administrator for the Broad Street Community Development Authority, overseeing their parking operations and special assessment district.
 Ms. Lancaster is the recipient of the Metropolitan Business League’s 2003 Distinguished Service Award for her assistance to small and minority-owned businesses and is a member of the 2004 class of Leadership Metro Richmond.

 Torrence Robinson is the Deputy Director of Operations.
 His portfolio includes Solid Waste, Urban Forestry, Grounds Maintenance, Street Cleaning and Roadway Maintenance.
 Mr. Robinson started with the City of Richmond in 1991 and has over 20 years of high level management experience.
 He previously served as the Residency Administrator for the VDOT Sandston Residency, where he was responsible for overseeing maintenance responsibilities in three counties.
 He also worked with Richmond’s Transportation Engineering Division for more than 15 years, overseeing operations for the Signs, Signals and Markings divisions.
 Mr. Robinson studied Engineering at Virginia State University and holds a Bachelor of Science degree from Bluefield College and an MBA from Strayer University.